A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

-At the heart of each computational system is a process which governs the transduction between physical stimulation and spike generation.
-In the auditory system, this thought to be determined primarily at the inner hair cell/synapse interface \cite{heil2015basic}.
-We will examine three such phenomenological models based on considerations of mechanisms, two of which form the core of the MAP/DSAM and the ZBC systems.
+At the heart of each system is a model governing the transduction between physical stimulation and spike generation.
+We will briefly review four phenomenological models, two of which form the core of the MAP/DSAM and the ZBC systems.
 Coverage of these models is superficial.
-There is no detailed analysis beyond a simple cursory explanation, nor are definitions provided for the many of the parameters or variables.
+There is no detailed analysis beyond a simple cursory explanation, nor are definitions provided for the many parameters or variables.
 The interested reader is referred to the original publications.
-The goal is simply to get to the underlying equations which can be solved for the adaptation response and to highlight the role of how the inequality (\ref{inequality}) can be used to further the development of these models.
+The goal is simply to survey these approaches, and to get to the underlying equations which can then be solved for the peripheral response.
+Some discussion is then devoted towards the use of (\ref{inequality}) to further develop these models.